pkjaer/tridion-powershell-modules/CoreService/README.md

 ### v2.4.2

 - Added a function to get a list of workflow items (`Get-TridionWorkflowItem`) - optionally filtered by status and/or who the item is assigned to.
+- Added support for Active Directory Federation Services.

-Special thanks to Sayantan Basu for his contributions to this version.
+Special thanks to Sayantan Basu and Mihai Cadariu for their contributions to this version.

 ### v2.4.1